mihirdilip/lending-platform/README.md

     * Would add trivial validations for input values.
 * Assuming total loan value metric is calculated only for successful applications.
 * Assuming mean average Loan to Value metric is calculated only for successful applications.
-* We can emulate persistence of loan applications and summary data by saving it to a local json file.
+* Emulating persistence of loan applications and summary data by saving them to local json files.
     * This can be SQL/NOSQL database in production.
 * We can introduce IoC and use dependency injections.
 * We can introduce pub-sub messaging of events to make things loosely coupled can scalable.